NOAA Fisheries Coronavirus (COVID-19) Update

 NOAA Fisheries is actively monitoring and adjusting to the COVID-19 national health crisis.

-Other Activities Related to NOAA Fisheries Mission
+Activities Related to NOAA Fisheries Mission

 NOAA Fisheries is actively monitoring and adjusting to the COVID-19 national health crisis.
 Ensuring the health and safety of our employees, partners, and broader fishing community during this crisis is a priority.
 We remain fully operational with much of our workforce teleworking.
 We will continue to fulfill our mission, maintaining our nation's seafood supply and protecting marine life.